 If you need to travel for work, don’t expect many direct flights.
-The airport in San Antonio is small and limited on the number of large hubs it flies to.
-One bonus, you can get relatively inexpensive direct flights to Chicago.
+The airport in San Antonio is small and limited.
+However, one bonus is that you can get relatively inexpensive direct flights to Chicago.

 Eating in Texas is not something to take lightly.
 In San Antonio, like other parts of Texas, you can typically expect some phenomenal Tex-Mex and Texas BBQ.